-The problem was (according to the 1950s Western world), Turing was gay.
-Despite his brilliance, what happened to Alan Turing is one of the great tragedies, and shows how messed-up the world used to be not that long ago.
+The problem was (that is, the "problem" according to the 1950s Western world), Turing was gay.
+Despite his brilliance, what happened to Alan Turing is one of history's great tragedies.
 His life was one great achievement after another, until 1950s prejudices put an end to them.

 His Homosexuality Almost Landed Him In Jail

 In the 1950s, being homosexual was illegal in the United Kingdom.
 Despite knowing this, Turing was almost naive about how open he could be about his sexual orientation.
 When he was 39, he started a relationship with a 19-year-old drifter named Arnold Murray.
 Murray then burgled Turing’s house, who then reported it to the police.
 His gay relationship emerged during the investigation, and Turing was arrested for “gross indecency.”

 This was the same law that Oscar Wilde had been tried under in the 1800s.
 In conservative post-war Britain, lots of people were arrested under this Draconian law.
 Turing was convicted and given an option: he could go to prison or be put on a treatment of female hormones.
 He chose the latter.

 Despite His War-Hero Status, The British Government Chemically Castrated Him

 Turing had been instrumental in helping win WWII, but when it came to his conviction that didn’t matter in the slightest.
 Being gay was just seen as too big a crime.
 He avoided jail, but was put on probation and had to start taking estrogen pills.
 This was, in effect, chemical castration.
 The severity of Turing's punishment provides a window into how 1950s Britain thought of homosexuality.
 In 1952, the same year Turing was arrested, a “progressive” tabloid published an article calling gay men, among other things, “freaks," framing gay people as a problem that something needed to be done about.